MasoodAbdulSamad/Breast-Cancer/README.md

 # Breast-Cancer
-Project of Breast Cancer Detection with Logistic Regression
+Breast Cancer Detection with Logistic Regression were its Malignant or Benign